material-components/material-components-ios/components/FlexibleHeader/docs/typical-use.md

-### Typical use: Add the Flexible Header to a view controller
+### Typical use: Add the flexible header to a view controller

-Each view controller in your app that intends to manage its own Flexible Header will follow these instructions.
-You'll typically add the Flexible Header to the same view controllers that you'd push onto a UINavigationController, hiding the UINavigationController's `navigationBar` accordingly.
+Each view controller in your app that intends to manage its own flexible header will follow these instructions.
+You'll typically add the flexible header to the same view controllers that you'd push onto a UINavigationController, hiding the UINavigationController's `navigationBar` accordingly.

 The result of following these steps will be that:

-1. a Flexible Header is registered as a child view controller of your view controller, and that
+1. a flexible header is registered as a child view controller of your view controller, and that
 2. you have access to a MDCFlexibleHeaderView instance via the `headerView` property on your MDCFlexibleHeaderViewController instance.